x-kazumi/opennos-db-help/How to add NPCs.md

 ### Changing the Price of your Items

 To change the price of your Items simply go to the **Item** Table scroll to the right till you reach **Price** and type in the price you want the Item to have.
 To find items faster just press ctrl+f or use the filter function of Navicat.

+### Roaming NPC's

+To create a roaming npc like foxes or people that are walking around just create the npc and set IsMoving to 1. lul.
+No Shop needed etc :D Just watch out that the npc has moving animation :D

+### Invisible Nametags

+To create an invisible Nametag just make an NPC with the NpcVNum 925.
+Dialog to 0 and create the shop with the name but without items.